-In addition to paragraph 4.8.2 of the common elements of this EER, in the master of Environmental and Energy Management, a result of a test (part of an exam of a course or another unit of study) is valid for two years.
+In conformity with paragraph 4.8 of the common elements of this EER, in the master of Environmental and Energy Management, a result of a unit of study has no limitation.
+Separate tests within a unit of study are valid only within the academic year in which they were obtained.
+In case of compelling personal circumstances the Examination Board may allow an extension of the latter term of validity.